- $35.00 / £30.00

 - 16 color + 51 b/w illus.
 1 table.

 This illuminating book features an introduction by Tilman Sauer and invaluable firsthand perspectives on the history and significance of the LIGO consortium by physicists Barry Barish and Kip Thorne.
 Theoretical physicist Alessandra Buonanno discusses the new possibilities opened by gravitational wave astronomy, and sociologist of science Harry Collins and historians of science Diana Kormos Buchwald, Daniel Kennefick, and Jürgen Renn provide further insights into the history of relativity and LIGO.
-The book closes with a contribution by philosopher Don Howard, who reflects on the significance of Einstein’s theory for the philosophy of science.
+The book closes with a reflection by philosopher Don Howard on the significance of Einstein’s theory for the philosophy of science.

-Edited by Jed Buchwald, Einstein Was Right is an authoritative and thought-provoking account of one of the most thrilling scientific discoveries of the modern age.
+Edited by Jed Buchwald, Einstein Was Right is a compelling and thought-provoking account of one of the most thrilling scientific discoveries of the modern age.